opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 Checking the Convert to Vectors Process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-At the bottom of the Convert-to-Vectors settings window a preview area is available to display the drawing selected in the Xsheet/Timeline as it will be after the conversion according to the defined settings.
-At the same time it allows you to compare the final result with the original raster drawing that is displayed on the left side, and to highlight the vector structure by clicking the Centerlines Check button (|check|).
+At the bottom of the **Convert-to-Vectors Settings** window a preview area is available to display the drawing selected in the Xsheet/Timeline, as it will be after the conversion according to the defined settings.
+At the same time it allows you to compare the final result with the original Raster drawing that is displayed on the left side, and to highlight the vector strokes structure by clicking the **Centerlines Check** button (|check|).

 You can activate or deactivate it, resize it or navigate its content.

-If you change any parameter in the Convert-to-Vector settings, the previewed drawing automatically updates to display how the changes affect the result.
+If you change any parameter in the **Convert-to-Vector Settings**, the previewed drawing automatically updates to display how the changes affect the result.

 .. tip:: **To activate the preview area:**

     1. In the Xsheet/Timeline select the drawing you want to preview.

-    2. Click the Preview button (|preview|) in the bottom bar of the Convert-to-Vector settings window.
+    2. Click the **Preview** button (|preview|) in the bottom bar of the Convert-to-Vector Settings window.

 .. tip:: **To deactivate the preview area:**

-    Click the Preview button (|preview|) in the bottom bar of the Convert-to-Vector settings window.
+    Click the **Preview** button (|preview|) in the bottom bar of the Convert-to-Vector Settings window.

 .. tip:: **To resize the preview area:**